cap-js/docs/guides/data-privacy/introduction.md

 ::: warning _❗ Data Subject and Data Object_<br>
 For each specific personal data operation on a data object (like a Sales Order) a valid data subject (like a Customer) is needed.

 The application has to clarify that this link between data object and data subject - which is typically induced by an annotation like `Customer @PersonalData.FieldSemantics : 'DataSubjectID'` - is never broken.
-Thus, semantically correct personal data operation logs can only be written on top of a semantical correctly built application.
+Thus, semantically correct personal data operation logs can only be written on top of a semantically correctly built application.

-Make sure that the data subject is a valid CAP entity, otherwise the metadata-driven automatism will not work.
+Make sure that the data subject is a valid CAP entity, otherwise the metadata-driven automatism won't work.
 :::

 ### .IsPotentiallyPersonal

-`@PersonalData.IsPotentiallyPersonal` tags which fields are personal and, for example, require audit logs in case of modification.
+`@PersonalData.IsPotentiallyPersonal` tags which fields are personal and, for example, require audit logs if modified.

 ```cds
 annotate db.Customers with {